Embattled Fed Gov. Lisa Cook says she'll sue Trump to keep her job

 The Fed also defended its independence from politics: “Congress, through the Federal Reserve Act, directs that governors serve in long, fixed terms and may be removed by the president only ‘for cause,'” the central bank said.
 “Long tenures and removal protections for governors serve as a vital safeguard, ensuring that monetary policy decisions are based on data, economic analysis, and the long-term interests of the American people.”

+A spokesperson said the Fed has deferred any decision on Cook's working status and added that there is no official business before the board this week.

-But the Fed's statement did not answer a key question about Cook: Namely, whether she is continuing to serve at the Fed while the legal case plays out.
-Nor did it explictly criticize Trump's attempt to fire her.
+But the Fed's statement did not explictly criticize Trump's decision to fire her.

 Trump, a Republican, has repeatedly demanded that Chair Jerome Powell and the Fed's rate-setting committee cut its rate to boost the economy and reduce interest payments on the government's $37 trillion debt pile.